 Very humorously, the perspective gives the impression that the pointing and threatening is directed straight at the kid in the goalkeeper top, who is also now the size of a man:

 As we leave the scene, the UTV reporter informs us that Derry were considering banning Shamrock Rovers fans from the Brandywell for future games.
-Whether this was enacted or not, we do not know.
+Whether this was ever enacted or not, we do not know.
 But regardless, that is enough League of Ireland for today.
-We shall of course revisit the heroicness of Ireland’s little-known but fascinating fan culture soon, but for now, this is Pyro On The Pitch signing off for another Football Special Report.
+We shall of course revisit the heroicness of Ireland’s little-known but fascinating fan culture soon, but for now, this is POTP signing-off on another Football Special Report.

 Sources for some of the background info: